 At the end of June 2016, I spent a week descending into madness as the artist in residence at Signal Culture, in Owego, NY.

-Signal Culture is a media lab that was founded in 2012 by Jason Bernagozzi, Debora Bernagozzi & Hank Rudolph “with the idea to create an environment where innovative artists, toolmakers, curators, critics, and art historians who are contributing to the field of media art will have time and space to make new work and to interact with one another.”
+Signal Culture, an extension of the world-renowned Experimental Television Center, is a media lab that was founded in 2012 by Jason Bernagozzi, Debora Bernagozzi & Hank Rudolph “with the idea to create an environment where innovative artists, toolmakers, curators, critics, and art historians who are contributing to the field of media art will have time and space to make new work and to interact with one another.”

 Thursday 6/24/16 :: Day 1

 Arrived shortly after 2pm.
 Jason buzzed me in and gave a quick tour of the facility.
 So much gear.
 Looking forward especially to getting my hands on the Jones Raster Scan (that I’m hoping to clone), Hearn VideoLab, and their Serge/Doepfer modular system.
 I’m planning to live, eat, and breathe video for the next 168 hours.

 (addendum: I didn’t actually eat or inhale any video, but I didn’t sleep much, and consumed a few gallons of coffee/protein powder, or “videofuel” as the voices in my head came to call it, from a Nam June Paik mug).